 With the Infant Optics DXR-8 baby monitor, you get two parts: the camera unit and the portable display screen also called the parent unit.
-The camera is decent quality with three lenses that you can quickly switch in and out: a standard lens, a higher resolution zoom lens, and a wide-angle lens (the latter costs an extra $10).
+The camera is decent quality with three lenses that you can quickly switch in and out: a standard lens, a higher resolution zoom lens, and a wide-angle lens.
 This feature is something unique for the baby monitor world.
 As seen on the reviews, the camera is made of decent quality.
 It is not the greatest, but it gets the job done.
 The portable viewfinder has a 3.5-inch LCD screen with an excellent and clear image, even if it is not HD.
 The parent unit is elementary to use with an automatic pairing system and long battery life.
 The range of the devices is not the best, so it is not recommended for larger houses.

 Infant Optics DXR-8 is a relatively older baby monitor released to the market back in 2018.
 In 2020 it won the Babylist Best Baby Monitors Of 2020 award.
 It is one of the most sold baby monitors globally with its solid design and basic structure.
 Let’s take a closer look at this smart monitor’s details and features to see if it worth the money.